 How stem cell therapy can help treat Parkinson’s disease

-Scientists are striving to find treatment for this neurological disorder because the current standard therapy can neither prevent neuronal death nor slow or stop its progression; it is aimed, instead, at maintaining a constant level of dopamine stimulation.
-Existing medications can improve a patient’s symptoms, but they cannot combat the disease and come with significant disadvantages and side-effects (such as wearing off over time, involuntary movements and dyskinesia, impulsive and compulsive behavior, nausea and vomiting, hallucinations and delusions, heart problems, etc.).
+Stem cell research Parkinson’s scientists are striving to find treatment for this neurological disorder because the current standard therapy can neither prevent neuronal death nor slow or stop its progression; it is aimed, instead, at maintaining a constant level of dopamine stimulation.
+Existing medications can improve a patient’s symptoms, but they cannot combat the disease and come with significant disadvantages and side effects (such as wearing off over time, involuntary movements and dyskinesia, impulsive and compulsive behavior, nausea and vomiting, hallucinations and delusions, heart problems, etc.).

 Alternative stem cell therapy approaches have been studied over the past 30-40 years.
-The results of stem cell therapy with multipotent mesenchymal stromal cells (MMSCs) both on animal models and in clinical trials confirm that such approaches may slow the progression of Parkinson’s disease and reduce symptoms, as well as lower adverse effects of existing medications .
+The results of stem cell therapy with multipotent mesenchymal stromal cells (MSCs) both on animal models and in human stem cell research Parkinson’s disease confirm that such approaches may slow the progression of Parkinson’s disease and reduce symptoms, as well as lower adverse effects of existing medications .

-Studies of efficacy and the safety of autologous or donor MMSCs when implanted into the specific regions of the brain have been conducted since 2009.
-About half of the patients showed a positive response within the observation period (from 0 to 36 month) , :
+Embryonic stem cells Parkinson’s disease treatment is considered an effective option, but ethical concerns around sourcing the necessary cells make it a problematic option .
+Studies of efficacy and the safety of autologous or donor MSCs when implanted into specific regions of the brain have been conducted since 2009.
+About half of the patients showed a positive response within the observation period (from 0 to 36 months) , :